 Carmela brings more than 20 years’ experience managing the intellectual property portfolios for businesses in private practice and medical research to Hudson Institute, including oversight of the strategic commercialisation of technologies in Australia and overseas.
 Carmela is a registered patent attorney and graduate of the Australian Institute of Company Directors.

 At Hudson, Carmela manages and contributes to a range of activities including intellectual property management, opportunity identification and analysis, research and marketing of commercial projects, investor and partner relations, commercial agreements and technology transfer.

 Kate Mackin BA, BSc(Hons), PhD

 Business Development Coordinator

-Anna joined Hudson Institute’s Business Development Office in February 2017 to support the commercialisation of promising inventions from Hudson Institute’s research staff.
-She contributes to invention disclosure assessments, proposal and contract preparation, marketing, technology development, financial analyses and IP management.
+Kate joined Hudson Institute’s Business Development Office to support the commercialisation of promising inventions from the Institute’s research staff.
+She contributes to invention disclosure assessments, proposal and contract preparation, marketing, technology development, and IP management.
 She comes from a research background, attaining her PhD from the Department of Microbiology at Monash University and working as a postdoctoral research officer before joining Hudson Institute.